MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-replicate-database.md

 > [!NOTE]
 > The link is based on the Always On technology.
 Database mirroring endpoint is a special-purpose endpoint that is used exclusively by Always On to receive connections from other server instances.
 The term database mirroring endpoint should not be mistaken with, and it's not the same as legacy SQL Server database mirroring feature.

 Certificate-based trust is the only supported way to secure database mirroring endpoints on SQL Server and SQL Managed Instance.
 If you have existing availability groups that use Windows authentication, you need to add certificate-based trust to the existing mirroring endpoint as a secondary authentication option.
-You can do this by using the `ALTER ENDPOINT` statement.
+You can do this by using the `ALTER ENDPOINT` statement, as shown further in this article.

 > [!IMPORTANT]
 > Certificates are generated with an expiration date and time.
 They must be renewed and rotated before they expire.